Strategies for Effective Construction Workforce Planning

 “A meeting is an event at which the minutes can be kept and hours can be lost.”

-Workforce planning meetings are one of the most important processes your operations team will undertake on a regular basis.
-These meetings are scheduled to discuss and decide on a strategic workforce plan that improves overall workforce utilization and mitigates project risk in the coming weeks.
-For years these meetings were centered around multiple spreadsheets or whiteboards that were generally created and overseen by a single team member.
+Workforce planning meetings are one of the most important processes your operations team will undertake regularly.
+These meetings are scheduled to discuss and decide on a strategic workforce plan to improve overall workforce utilization and mitigate project risk in the coming weeks.
+For years, these meetings were centered around multiple spreadsheets or whiteboards generally created and overseen by a single team member.
 For the most part, centering meetings around a spreadsheet or whiteboard was considered “good enough.”

 It’s an interesting turn of phrase, good enough.
 It’s not something you’d generally want said about many things in your personal life.
-If you missed a patch of hair when shaving your face, you wouldn’t look in the mirror and say “Good enough!” and head into work.
-If you knew your shirt had been buttoned down incorrectly, the same would apply.
+If you missed a patch of hair when shaving your face, you wouldn’t look in the mirror and say, “Good enough!” and head to work.
+The same would apply if you knew your shirt had been buttoned down incorrectly.
 Good enough essentially means – there’s room for improvement.

-In this article we’re going to explore three strategies that every operations team can take to:
+In this article, we’re going to explore three strategies that every operations team can take:

 • Streamline their meetings